tomaszwiezik/Tsw.Args.Net/README.md

 ## Syntax variants

-Syntax variants should be used when an application accepts multiple argument sets, each with different positional arguments and/or options
+Syntax variants should be used when an application accepts multiple argument sets, each with different positional arguments and/or options.

 ### Example
 `myApp` works with files and accepts the following arguments: